 Photographs- R Ward and Sons Limited - 1905

-The archives consist of over 400 metal and cardboard boxes containing historic documents, printing materials and photographic negatives.
+The current archives now consist of over 400 metal and cardboard boxes from various sources containing historic documents, printing materials and photographic negatives.
 Many boxes remain unopened with their contents still to be inspected.
 To date we have examined around a third of the boxes which has resulted in the discovery of many photographic images in various formats including lantern slides, glass plates of various sizes, negatives and photographic prints.
 The historical images provide many interesting facts about the region and various companies and organisations in the North of England.

 Timeline- discovering the collection

 The discovery of the initial collection in 1997 was the start of this project and occurred due to the amalgamation of two Newcastle based companies in 1996, R Ward & Sons Ltd. established in 1845 and Philipson & Son established in 1900.
 Facts relating to Ward’s and Philipson’s highlight the importance of both companies and the contribution to this unique photographic collection:-

 History of Ward's. - The First 70 years!

 Souvenir and Program in connection with the celebration of the Diamond Jubilee of Messrs.
 R. Ward & Sons, Printers, Newcastle on Tyne - 7th August, 1905, Souvenir and Programme recording the firms visit to Bellingham - Saturday 11th July, 1914.